Failure To Diagnose Heart Conditions, Heart Attacks And Heart Strokes

 More than 600,000 people die from heart disease in the United States each year, making it the leading cause of death in the country.
-An American dies from heart disease every minute and has a heart attack once every 43 seconds.
-These statistics from the Centers for Disease Control confirm how important it is for general physicians, emergency-room doctors, and cardiologists to get the diagnosis of heart conditions or a possible heart attack correct.
+An American dies from heart disease every minute, and one American suffers a heart attack once every 43 seconds.
+These statistics from the Centers for Disease Control and Prevention confirm how important it is for general physicians, emergency room doctors and cardiologists to get the diagnosis of heart conditions or a possible heart attack correct.

-The Ohio medical malpractice lawyers at Crandall & Pera Law know how deadly and serious a failure to diagnose heart attack or heart disease can be.
+The medical malpractice lawyers at Crandall & Pera Law know how deadly and serious a failure to diagnose heart attack or heart disease can be.
 Heart attacks and strokes can kill or permanently disable a person in an instant.
-Our attorneys have obtained millions of dollars in jury verdicts and settlements in medical malpractice cases because we are able to prove that doctors, hospitals, and nurses failed to recognize or test for heart disease or diagnosed the patient’s heart symptoms incorrectly.
-We work with doctors and Registered Nurses to hold accountable health providers who fail to make a correct and timely diagnosis of heart disease.
-Our attorneys have obtained million dollar verdicts for victims of medical malpractice throughout Ohio including Columbus, Chagrin Falls, Cleveland, Cincinnati, and Chesterland.
+We work diligently to hold health providers accountable for failure to make a correct and timely diagnosis of heart disease.
+Our attorneys have obtained million-dollar verdicts for victims of medical malpractice throughout Ohio and northern Kentucky.

-Many of the causes of heart disease are well known, and could easily be verified through correct testing procedures and oral histories of the patient.
-The causes which doctors should be able to determine through a quick physical and informal examination or through simple tests include:
+Many of the risk factors for heart disease are well-known, and could easily be verified through correct testing procedures and oral histories of the patient.
+The risk factors include: